one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab14-Create-an-Azure-Files-Share-for-FSLogix.md

    > **Note:** The file share quota supports a maximum of 5,120 GiB and can be managed on the File shares blade.

-## Exercise 3 - Enable AD authentication for your storage account
+## Exercise 3 - Enable Active Directory authentication for your storage account

 To enable AD authentication over SMB for Azure file shares, you need to first register your storage account with AD and then set the required domain properties on the storage account.
 When the feature is enabled on the storage account, it applies to all new and existing file shares in the account.

-1. In the Azure Portal, select your storage account.
-2. Select **Configuration** from the left pane under **Settings**, then enable Identity-based access for file shares Azure Active Directory Domain Service (AAD DS) in the main pane.
-Confirm this change by selecting Save.

 ### Domain join your storage account

+1. Return or RDP into your domain controller.
+2. Download the [AzFilesHybrid module](https://github.com/Azure-Samples/azure-files-samples/releases) within your domain controller, as the DC is domain joined to Active Directory.
+3. Open PowerShell with Administrator permissions and execute the following commands from your domain controller:

-Remember to replace the placeholder values with your own in the parameters below before executing it in PowerShell.
+> Remember to replace the placeholder values with your own values  before executing the PowerShell commands.

 ```PowerShell
 #Change the execution policy to unblock importing AzFilesHybrid.psm1 module